Santanu Bhattacharya (data scientist): Career

 Santanu received his PhD from University of Maryland, College Park and NASA Goddard Space Flight Center where he conducted pathbreaking research on a new class of superconducting infrared detectors.

-Following the academic experience, Santanu pursued an entrepreneurial path in data and automation at OriginLab.
-Led LIMS product development at Beckman Instruments and joined at Kearney to pursue management consulting with several marquee clients such as Gillette, Pepsi, BMW and Goldman Sachs.
+Following his doctorate, Bhattacharya pursued an entrepreneurial and industrial path in data and automation.
+Following his entrepreneurial debut at OriginLab, based in Northampton, Massachusetts he led Laboratory Information Management System (LIMS) product development at Beckman Instruments (now Beckman Coulter) and subsequently joined A.T.
+Kearney, the renowned management consulting firm, in New York, working with clients such as Gillette, Pepsi, BMW and Goldman Sachs.

-In 2004 he joined AOL-Time Warner, where he led the creation of the Analytics Solution Centre, a global team who built technologies around AOL’s contextual and behavioural advertising targeting platforms.

-In 2008, Santanu started Salorix, a Silicon Valley–based startup whose product Amplfy enabled global brands to monetize social media campaigns by analyzing real-time social conversations and ranking the most effective engaging audience.
+In 2004 he joined America Online (AOL), where he served as Founding Director of the Analytics Solution Centre, a global team building technologies around AOL’s contextual and behavioural advertising targeting platforms.
+In 2008, he co-founded Salorix, a Silicon Valley–based startup whose product Amplfy enabled global brands to analyse real-time social conversations and identify effective audience segments.

-In 2014, he joined Facebook where he led Emerging Market Products functions that used data-driven technology to build new products for emerging user growth.

-From 2015 to 2017, Santanu was Senior Vice President, Technology and Products at Delhivery, India’s largest third-party eCommerce logistics that went IPO in 2022.
+In 2014, he joined Facebook where he focused on emerging market products and advertising strategy across approximately 300–350 million users in 79 countries.
+From 2015 to 2017, he was Senior Vice President, Technology and Products at Delhivery, India’s largest third-party eCommerce logistics company, which completed a $4 billion IPO in 2022.
 In 2018, he was appointed as the Chief Data Scientist of Airtel, world’s second largest telco with 450 million subscribers in 18 countries.

+From December 2021 to December 2023, he served as Chief Technologist, Data and Platforms at NatWest Group (UK), overseeing data assets and products for the bank's 2,200-person worldwide engineering team.

 "India Class" data problems

-In 2014, during his tenure at Facebook, he began to analyze systemic challenges specific to India.
-At the 2020 World Economic Forum in Davos, Santanu talked about his philosophy of solving "India Class" data problems that serve as a template for the rest of the world.
-According to his talks and writings on the topic, "India Class" problems are defined as being at the crossroad of exploding amount of private data (unstructured, incomplete, incorrect), nascent consumer behaviour with "switchers" who exchange or try out others phones, apps, expectations for software or services being free and relatively limited amount of public data on addresses, population, migration, income etc.

-COVID-19 and data science

-Bhattacharya was appointed as a member of the COVID-19 Mobility Data Network at Harvard University to "provide daily updates to decision-makers at the state and local levels on how well social distancing interventions are working."
-The team consisted of infectious disease epidemiologists and scientists working in partnership with tech companies to use aggregated mobility data in support of the COVID-19 response.
+During his tenure at Facebook, and subsequently at Delhivery, Bhattacharya developed a framework for technology challenges specific to large emerging economies, which he termed "India Class" problems: challenges arising at the intersection of large volumes of unstructured private data, nascent consumer behaviour, expectations of free digital services, and limited public data infrastructure.
+A defining example is address disambiguation in India, where 80% of addresses are written relative to a landmark rather than a formal street address, making geolocation unreliable for logistics, emergency services and eCommerce.
+He presented this framework at the 2020 World Economic Forum in Davos, and his address disambiguation work at Delhivery was independently reported by Le Monde and The Economist.